 If you are going to have a pet opossum, then you will need to find a veterinarian in your area that has experience with not only exotic animals but with opossums specifically.
 Exotic animals need to have access to the correct care if you are going to keep them for a long period.

 Opossums need a lot of exercise and a regular diet.
 As we have mentioned, They need a proper source of food and water.
 You will need to provide supplemented nutrition, such as calcium and other supplements.
+It is also important not to overfeed your opossum.
+Even if your pet opossum gets a lot of exercise, it should be kept on a strict diet regimen.
+This keeps our pets happy and healthy.

 Why Pet Opossums Are a Bad Idea